QUOTES-Reactions to new Ugandan anti-LGBTQ law | Politics

 LERATO, SOUTH AFRICAN FILMMAKER AND ACTIVIST "To reduce any kind of human being, irrespective of their sexuality, to a death sentence based on who they identify as and who, and how they choose to live their lives is something that we should all feel very ashamed about as a continent."

 "We can liken this to apartheid if not worse."
-U.N.
-HUMAN RIGHTS OFFICE

-"We are appalled that the draconian and discriminatory anti-gay bill is now law.
-It is a recipe for systematic violations of the rights of LGBT people & the wider population.
-It conflicts with the Constitution and international treaties and requires urgent judicial review."
-UGANDAN PARLIAMENT SPEAKER ANITA AMONG

-"With a lot of humility, I thank my colleagues the Members of Parliament for withstanding all the pressure from bullies and doomsday conspiracy theorists in the interest of our country."
-CLARE BYARUGABA, UGANDAN RIGHTS ACTIVIST.
+GLOBAL HEALTH GROUPS

 "Uganda's progress on its HIV response is now in grave jeopardy.
 The Anti-Homosexuality Act 2023 will obstruct health education and the outreach that can help end AIDS as a public health threat.
 The stigma and discrimination associated with the passage of the Act has already led to reduced access to prevention as well as treatment services" (Joint statement from the Global Fund to Fight AIDS, Tuberculosis and Malaria, the Joint United Nations Programme on HIV/AIDS (UNAIDS) and the U.S. President's Emergency Plan for AIDS Relief (PEPFAR)) GEORGE KALUMA, KENYAN MEMBER OF PARLIAMENT